Secure remote access.

 Zero trust.
 One binary.

-Manage any remote site or infrastructure without VPN, open ports, or complex setup. saveme agents call home through any network, giving you secure SSH, RDP, and web access to your infrastructure from our SaaS or installed in your own datacenter.
+Manage any remote site or infrastructure without VPN, open ports, or complex setup. saveme agents call home through any network over a battle-hardened SSH tunneling infrastructure, giving you secure terminal, RDP, and web access wherever the machine is.
+OIDC authentication with MFA and role-based access control keep every session tied to an identity and limited to what that user is allowed to reach.

-- 1A temporary key is issued just for this session
+- 2A temporary key is issued just for this session

-- 1Secure tunnel established to the remote site
+- 2Secure tunnel established to the remote site

-- 1Secure tunnel established to the remote site
+- 2Secure tunnel established to the remote site

-- 2A clean browser session opens, nothing saved to disk
+- 3A clean browser session opens, nothing saved to disk

 Everything you need for secure remote access